akielaries/WiringPi/README.md

-:warning: (11/04/2023) From [@akielaries](https://github.com/akielaries): I added some updates to this library regarding updates and features I deemed useful from my own experience and use of it.
+:warning: (11/04/2023) From [@akielaries](https://github.com/akielaries): I added some updates to this library regarding features I deemed useful from my own experience and use of it.
 This fork of the WiringPi library I will support to my capacity but not to the degree of Gordon and the fellow WiringPi contributors.